 Throw used tissues in the trash.
-Immediately wash your hands with soap and water for at least 20 seconds.
+Next, immediately wash your hands with soap and water for at least 20 seconds.
 If soap and water are not readily available, clean your hands with a hand sanitizer that contains at least 60% alcohol.

-If you are sick: You should wear a cloth face covering when you are around other people (e.g., sharing a room or vehicle) and before you enter a healthcare provider’s office.
-If you are not able to wear a cloth face covering (for example, because it causes trouble breathing), then you should do your best to cover your coughs and sneezes, and people who are caring for you should wear a facemask if they enter your room.
+If you are sick: You should wear a cloth face covering when you are around other people (e.g., sharing a room or vehicle) before entering a healthcare provider’s office.
+If you cannot wear a cloth face covering (for example, because it causes trouble breathing), you should do your best to cover your coughs and sneezes, and people who are caring for you should wear a facemask if they enter your room.